-Both the department and the university’s Graduate Student Government offer financial subventions for conference attendance.
-The Graduate Programs Office maintains dossiers for students engaged in the academic job search.
+- Both the department and the university’s Graduate Student Government offer financial subventions for conference attendance.
+More information can be found in the MA and PhD Guides.